andrewShillito/would_you_rather/README.md

 ## Current Features

 1. Login and User Signup
-  * When signing up, user is assigned a random avatar
+  * When signing up, user can generate a random avatar
   * Login is handled via simple select box
 2. When logged in `/` Route shows two lists of question previews for the currently authed user sorted by most recent first:
   * Questions user has not answered - user can click arrow to answer the question at `/questions/:qid`